 By Virginia Backaitis, CMSWire

-It's been nine months since EMC sold enterprise file sync and share (EFSS) provider Syncplicity to Skyview Capital — and Jon Huberman, head of portfolio operations at Skyview and President and CEO of Syncplicity,couldn't be happier.
+It's been nine months since EMC sold enterprise file sync and share (EFSS) provider Syncplicity by Axway to Skyview Capital — and Jon Huberman, head of portfolio operations at Skyview and President and CEO of Syncplicity,couldn't be happier.

 “They had a great product, but they didn’t know what to do with it,” he told CMSWire.
 “We do.”

-Today, adding substance to his comment, Syncplicity will announce that it has deployed its flagship product to more than 330,000 Siemens employees in 192 countries — arguably the largest EFSS deployment ever, besting Box’s 300,000 seats at GE.
+Today, adding substance to his comment, Syncplicity by Axway will announce that it has deployed its flagship product to more than 330,000 Siemens employees in 192 countries — arguably the largest EFSS deployment ever, besting Box’s 300,000 seats at GE.

 It’s About Petabytes

 But from Huberman’s point of view, size isn't the most impressive part of the deal.
-Through its partnership with EMC, which still maintains a stake in the company, Syncplicity has helped Siemens implement a “SmartStorage” solution that consolidates three petabytes of data into four global data centers.
+Through its partnership with EMC, which still maintains a stake in the company, Syncplicity by Axway has helped Siemens implement a “SmartStorage” solution that consolidates three petabytes of data into four global data centers.